gochain/web3/README.md

-   transaction, tx  Transaction details for a tx hash receipt, rc      Transaction receipt for a tx hash address, addr    Account details for a specific address, or the one corresponding to the private key. balance          Get balance for your private key or an address passed in. eg: `balance 0xABC123` increasegas      Increase gas for a transaction.
+   transaction, tx  Transaction details for a tx hash receipt, rc      Transaction receipt for a tx hash address, addr    Account details for a specific address, or the one corresponding to the private key. balance          Get balance for your private key or an address passed in(you could also use "block" as an optional parameter). eg: `balance 0xABC123` increasegas      Increase gas for a transaction.
 Useful if a tx is taking too long and you want it to go faster. replace          Replace transaction.
 If a transaction is still pending, you can attempt to replace it. contract, c      Contract operations